valiot/opex62541/docs/tutorials/Information Manipulation.md

 ### Monitored Items

-Clients can subscribe to variable nodes through `monitored items`, a monitored item is used to request a OPC UA server for notifications of each change of value in a specific node.
+Clients can subscribe to variable nodes through `monitored items`.
+A monitored item is used to request an OPC UA server for notifications of each change of value in a specific node.

 ```elixir
 node_id = NodeId.new(ns_index: ns_index, identifier_type: "string", identifier: "R1_TS1_Temperature")